iamcrystalstrong/qa-study-notes/ISTQB-Foundation/chapter1.md

   - Testing contrubite to both avoidance and identification of failure.

-WHAT TESTING IS AND WHAT TESTING DOES
+WHAT TESTING
   -Testing is the systematic and methodical examination of a work product to see if it has defects and meets requirements.

+WHAT TESTING DOES
   -Testing aims to:
   - examine work products
   - check if all requirments have been satisfied